Ballymena United F.C.: The wait goes on (2000–2011)

 Fraser's replacement and the man set to lead Ballymena United into the new century was former Glenavon and Bangor manager, Nigel Best who was appointed in May 1999.
-However, with his predecessor's aging side starting to break up and with little money to finance replacements; it was little surprise when Best's team struggled badly during the 1999–00 campaign.
-Goals from striker Glenn Hunter helped keep the Sky Blues in the division, as United avoided relegation on the final day of the season after defeating Portadown at Shamrock Park to maintain top-flight status.
+However, with his predecessor's aging side starting to break up and with little money to finance replacements, Best's team struggled badly during the 1999–00 campaign.
+Goals from striker Glenn Hunter helped keep the Sky Blues in the division as United avoided relegation on the final day of the season after defeating Portadown at Shamrock Park.

-More departures followed the following summer and despite an encouraging start to the 2000–01 season, United's frailties caught up with them and Nigel Best was sacked after a run of results in December 2000, cumulating with a 5–2 defeat to Newry Town.
-Unusually, the club appointed club physiotherapist George Magill as caretaker-manager until a suitable successor to Best could be found.
+Despite an encouraging start to the 2000–01 season, United's frailties caught up with them and Nigel Best was sacked after a run of results in December 2000, cumulating with a 5–2 defeat to Newry Town.
+The club appointed club physiotherapist George Magill as caretaker-manager until a suitable successor to Best could be found.
 Glenn Hunter, who had taken time out of the game to pursue a fire-fighting career, acted as Magill's assistant.
 In January 2001, former Coleraine manager Kenny Shiels took the reins of the Showgrounds side with the aim of keeping the club in the Premier League.
-Despite a late flurry in the final weeks of the campaign, Ballymena were relegated to the First Division after failing to defeat Portadown at home.
+Ballymena were relegated to the First Division after failing to defeat Portadown at home.

-It proved a season of rebuilding in the second-tier of Irish League football as Shiels made a number of 'big-name' signings which all flopped before the eyes of the supporters; former Northern Ireland goalkeeper Tommy Wright, former Leeds United defender Paul Beesley and Liberian striker Leon Browne all failed miserably to make an impact at the Braid.
-This left Shiels with a number of inexperienced teenagers fighting his cause, however despite their efforts, slumped to a fifth-place finish during the 2001–02 season – Ballymena United's lowest ever placing in their history.
+The 2000–01 season was a period of rebuilding in the second tier of Irish League football.
+Shiels signed several experienced players, including former Northern Ireland goalkeeper Tommy Wright, former Leeds United defender Paul Beesley and Liberian striker Leon Browne, but the team finished fifth.
+This was Ballymena United’s lowest league position at the time.

 Despite the previous season's disappointment, Shiels' side bounced back the following season.
 In a season that followed the completion of a new 2,000 seated stand at the Showgrounds, the club finished the season with little to show as they finished runners-up in the Ulster Cup, County Antrim Shield and First Division.
 The league campaign was particularly sickening for Ballymena fans as they were leading the table for many weeks, only to capitulate to Dungannon Swifts during the final run-in.
 Media attention also circled around striker Shea Campbell who scored 38 goals and a Northern Ireland Under-21 cap as he was linked with moves "across the water" and also in the Irish League before committing himself to Ballymena.